The Sports Legends

 • He was twice inducted into the "Basketball Hall of Fame" in 2002 and 2010 for his individual and dream team performance.

-After some jockeying with Norm Nixon, Johnson eventually became the Lakers primary point guard.
-His job was to be the quarterback of the offense, and importantly for this era of LA basketball, lead the fast break.
+After initially sharing responsibilities with Norm Nixon, Magic Johnson eventually took over as the Lakers’ primary point guard.
+His role was to act as the quarterback of the offense, pushing the tempo and leading the team’s famous fast breaks during the Showtime era.

 Magic didn’t just get it done on offense.
 To watch an old Lakers game from the Showtime Era is to watch a team truly excel wire-to-wire and on both sides of the ball.
 Johnson was a key part of this, too, of course.